MemoRegalado/Kanban-Board-in-React/README.md

 ~~I'm thinking about if I should put an 'undone' message after the delete, I'm not sure how that should be programmed, but definitely worth looking into.~~
 ~~I'll add a confirm message before deleting.~~

 # 2023/01/26
+The project now has dark/light mode!!
-The whole project was changed to styled-components, It is a very interesting library, however, I'm not sure if I made the implementation in the most efficient way.
+The whole project was changed to styled-components!!
+It is a very interesting library, however, I'm not sure if I made the implementation in the most efficient way.
 I'll keep researching that.
 Also, I changed all the SVG icons by React Icons.

 # 2023/01/22